openstack/openstack-ansible/doc/source/install-guide/targethosts-network.rst

 -  LXC internal ``lxcbr0``:

-   -  This bridge is **required**, but LXC will configure it automatically.
+   -  This bridge is **required**, but LXC configures it automatically.

    -  Provides external (typically internet) connectivity to containers.